devschooldevops/03_bash_python_basics/python/05-basic-io.md

 ## Practice
 Write a 05.py with the following behaviour:

-You take two file names from arvg (in_file and out_file; create the 2 files in bash and put a greeting in the out_file).
+You take two file names from arvg (in_file and out_file; create the 2 files in bash and put a greeting in the in_file).
 You ask for a name from stdin.
 You read the content of the in_file.
 You concatenate the name from stdin to the content of in_file and write the resulting string to the out_file.